National Museum of Natural History

 You may also be interested in...

-The facility is now the national repository of biological specimens and it contains a number of historically important collections, including more than 10,000 rocks and minerals, 3,500 birds, birds’ eggs and nests, 200 mammals and 200 fish species, as well as thousands of local and exotic shells and insects and a very impressive fossil collection.
-Display areas within the Museum have been enhanced recently.
+It is now the official national repository of biological specimens and contains several collections that are considered to be historically important.
+These include more than 10,000 rock and mineral samples, 200 mammals and 200 fish species, 3,500 birds, birds’ eggs and nests, as well as thousands of local and exotic shells and insects and a very impressive fossil collection.

 Further Information